 - A. An employee, while on duty and acting within the scope of employment, who suffers damage or destruction of the employee's watch or prescription eye wear, or such other items of personal property that have been given prior approval by the University as being required by the employee to adequately perform the duties of the position, will be reimbursed as provided herein. - B. A written report must be filed detailing the circumstances under which such property was damaged or destroyed and any additional forms required to be filed under the FIU Policy on Approval of Perquisites. - 9.2 Specific Reimbursement Allowances and Approvals. - A. The University shall authorize reimbursement for repair or replacement of such property, not to exceed the following amounts: - 1.
 Watch \$75.00 - 2.
 Prescription eye wear \$200 (including any required examination); - 3.
-Other items The Chief Administrative Officer or designee, shall have final authority to determine the reimbursement value of any items other than watches or prescription eye wear; and - 4.
-Such reimbursement shall be with the approval of the Chief Administrative Officer or designee.
+Other items The Director of University Health Services Chief Administrative Officer or designee, shall have final authority to determine the reimbursement value of any items other than watches or prescription eye wear; and - 4.
+Such reimbursement shall be with the approval of the Director of University Health Services Chief Administrative Officer or designee.
 Approvals shall not be unreasonably withheld.